-Will masks be supplied to those students who don't currently have one or lose the masks during the school day?
+Will masks be supplied to those students who don't currently have them or lose them during the school day?
 Answer: Yes!
 The district has a surplus of masks available for staff and students.
 What is the protocol if a student refuses to wear a mask?
 Also, we have students that must walk throughout the day in the hallway.
 Is the permissible?
 Answer: All students are required to wear a mask upon entering the school building.
 Anyone refusing to wear a mask or has medical documentation indicating they cannot wear a mask will be encouraged to remain virtual.
 Will transportation services be provided for students who selected the hybrid option?
 Answer: Transportation services will be available.
+More information is forthcoming.

-WELLNESS Will the construction of Wellness/Isolation rooms resume?
+Will the construction of Wellness/Isolation rooms resume?
 If not, does each building designate a space for students experiencing symptoms?
 Answer: The district has engaged its resident architectural firm to assist with the design of the Wellness/Isolation Rooms.
-The construction of these rooms will begin after the design phase and approved permits have been issued If in-person students are quarantined, will they transition to online learning for the duration of quarantine?
+The construction of these rooms will begin after the design phase and approved permits have been issued.
+Stevenson has a designated location identified and approved by Oakland Health Department.
+If in-person students are quarantined, will they transition to online learning for the duration of quarantine?
 Answer: If a class of in-person students is quarantined, those students will transition to temporary online learning with their teacher.
 If individual students are quarantined, they will work with their teachers to access content, assignments, etc. TECHNOLOGY/TEXTBOOKS what is COVID-19?

 Will students be required to bring these items to school Monday - Thursday?
 Answer: Students will need to bring these items to in person learning daily.
-Families are encouraged to have devices fully charged each day.
-Students should also bring the Chromebook power cord.
+Families are encouraged to have devices fully charged each day and students should also bring the Chromebook power cord.
+Resources how do people get sick from COVID-19?

-Many people are getting a new sicknes The sickness is caused by a virus, whic is a type of germ you can't see.
+Many people are getting a new sicknes The sickness is caused by a virus, which is a type of germ you can't see.
 This new virus is called COVID-19 Some people call it coronavirus Some people feel a little sick.
 Some people feel very sick.